khrome83/khrome.dev/www/posts/the-rise-of-privacy-focused-analytics.md

 ### Technology

-As web technologies exploded, devices changed, and access expanded, we needed to understand how to support our audience.
+Finally, as web technologies exploded, devices changed, and access expanded, we needed to understand how to support our audience.
 What browsers are they using?
 What devices did they connect from?
 What was the screen size of those devices?

+These basic data concepts can power a wave of changes to our business.
+We might change where to advertise, because of the sudden success of traffic from a specific source.
+We may focus on our mobile experience, because the user base shifted over the last few months.

 ### The Cost of Privacy